bjss-data-academy/apache-spark-databricks/aggregation.md

 ## Join
 Generally, we want to be combining data from multiple tables in our silver layer processing.
 The `.join()` method allows us to combine dataframes.

-We'll start with two related tables.
-Scores once again holds the score information for a number of players.
-Contacts holds email contact details for players:
+We'll start with two related tables. `scores_df` once again holds the score information for a number of players.
+Additional reference table `contacts_df` holds email contact details for players:

 ```python
 scores = [